ParaICL: Towards Parallel In-Context Learning: Experiments

 \subsection{Baselines}

-To provide a more comprehensive overview of where our framework stands, we use the following baselines: (1) \textbf{Standard few-shot (Standard)} \citep{brown2020language}: Directly generating the results based on few-shot demonstration examples provided in sequence within the input prompt.
+To provide a more comprehensive overview of where our framework stands, we use the following baselines: (1) \textbf{Standard few-shot (Standard)} \citep{brown2020language}: Directly generating the results based on few-shot demonstration examples.
 (2) \textbf{Semantically sorted few-shot (Sorted)} \citep{chen-etal-2023-many}: Utilizing the same few-shot demonstration examples, this approach organizes the examples by the semantic similarity between each example's question and the test question. \textbf{Sorted+} indicates examples sorted in ascending similarity and \textbf{Sorted-} in descending similarity.
-(3) \textbf{Parallel context window (PCW)} \citep{ratner2023parallel}: Carving a long context into batches, PCW restricts the attention mechanism to apply within each batch, and re-use the positional embeddings across the batches.
+(3) \textbf{Coverage-based selection (CBS)} \citep{gupta-etal-2023-coverage}: CBS selects examples from more salient aspects such as reasoning patterns of the test input by using BERTScore-Recall.
+(4) \textbf{Filter-then-search (LENS)} \citep{lens}: LENS utilizes InfoScore to evaluate and progressively selects examples.
+(5) \textbf{Parallel context window (PCW)} \citep{ratner2023parallel}: Carving a long context into batches, PCW restricts the attention mechanism to apply within each batch.
 To ensure a fair comparison, we maintain the same number of batches as used in ParaICL.
+(6) \textbf{Structured prompting (SP)} \citep{sp}: In SP, demonstration examples are separately encoded with well-designed position embeddings and jointly attended by the test example using a rescaled attention mechanism.